mskf3000/Tutorials-and-Cheat-Sheets/NodeJS - Installing PhantomJS via a NPM on Ubuntu.md

     sudo npm install -g phantomjs

-Check the version number of Node.js like this:
+Check the version number of NodeJS like this:

     phantomjs --version